Home video releases

 - Scandinavia: Futurefilm 8-DVD/9-film H Classic Collection (2006) info

-Among these pre-restoration choices, the US Kino Lorber VHS, LD and DVD have the distinction of being the first ever official home video issues of the film on all three formats.
+Among these pre-restoration choices, the trio from Kino Lorber in the US have the distinction of being the first ever official home video issues of the film on all three formats.
 However, they should be avoided as pole position came at the expense of using an older, much weaker transfer than all those which followed.
 It’s quite worn, being taken from a well-used theatrical print as opposed to a higher quality pre-print element.
 Additionally, it’s vertically stretched, slightly cropped and initial copies were strangely green-toned.
 Lastly, it’s windowboxed to compensate for overscan on older CRT TVs but with the net result of ceding resolution.
 In fact, aside from being unedited, it’s not much of an improvement over some of the ‘better’ looking bootlegs.
 Kino’s VHS has the further distinction of being one of only three British Hitchcocks to be officially released on that format in the US, the others being The 39 Steps and The Lady Vanishes from the Criterion Collection.

-The German DVD (and VHS) has perhaps the most significant extra: Hitch displaying his conversational German skills on a 1966 talk show (45min).
-The film itself reverts to subtitled English for one minute on its optional edited 1951 dub, which dates from its belated post-war theatrical release.
+The German DVD and VHS have perhaps the most significant extra: Hitch displaying his conversational German skills on a 1966 talk show (45min).
+The film itself reverts to subtitled English for one minute on its optional edited 1951 dub (alt), which dates from its belated post-war theatrical release.
 The French Universal DVD has a two-minute intro and the German multiple-language version of Mary but both films have non-removable French subtitles, so it’s of limited use for the latter wenn du kein deutsch sprichst.
 These and other early DVDs are a vast improvement over the Kino, and by 2008 with Network’s UK box set-exclusive DVD, Jamaica Inn’s transfers were really picking up the pace.
 The UK disc has a three-minute intro and short photo gallery but other than that, the rest are all pretty much barebones.

 The first wave of official releases mostly look very good but in 2014, a comprehensive 4K digital restoration from BFI archive materials returned the film to immaculate condition, allowing it to shine in the best possible light.
 Finally, the visuals are rock-steady and near flawless, while the audio is crystal clear and carries surprising heft in the bottom end, particularly effective during the shipwreck scenes.
 Strangely, back in 1939 the BBFC passed the film uncut at 108:15, footage length 9,742ft, thus indicating further director, star or studio-mandated cuts prior to wide release.
 But all “complete” home video editions, including the restoration, time out at around 99 minutes.
 Among said BFI materials are the original negative and several similar nitrate copies from 1938 and 1939, the longest of which, at 9,459ft, equates to 105:06.
 Curiouser and curiouser… While I believe we now have the film as it originally appeared on general British release, it’d be great if someone who knows exactly what’s in the vaults could enlighten us as to what that extra footage consists of – and why it hasn’t been made available in some form or other on home video, as potential deleted scenes.
 Overall though, I strongly recommend going for any of the more recent home video editions featuring the restoration, especially the BDs or HD streams.